flexipayafrica/Basic-Information/README.md

 # FlexiiPay
-FlexiiPay buy now pay later platform
+FlexiiPay buy now pay later platform.

+## Landing page
+Built in wordpress with links to log into the back end.

 ## System Stack
 ### Frontend